NCKU-AISLAB/force-ai/docs/en/2025sp/lab2.md

 2. (15%) Implement the specified getter functions in the `EyerissAnalyzer` class in `analytical_model/eyeriss.py`. **Students must strictly follow the API specifications** defined in the lecture notes and sample code, including input and output data types for each function.
 Grading will be based on the success rate of automated tests, including edge case evaluations.

 Similarly, you can create your own test program or function to verify the correctness of your implementation.

-!!!
-Tip
-    If you are not quite sure if your implmentation is correct, please refer to [Lab 2 FAQ](/H0UvbHzuTveq88PqghDITw#How-to-Check-the-Correctness-of-My-Analytical-Model) for reference answers.

 ### 4. Roofline Model